Better than the old version in lots of small ways, dependable family transport, hybrid version is genuinely useful

 We already know that the GLC is the most popular Mercedes in the world, and there’s nothing to suggest that the latest version of the car will do anything to harm that status.
 If anything, the decent slug of range on the new PHEV versions of the car will only make it more compelling to company car buyers and those who want a car capable of zero-emission running but suffer from range anxiety.

 The GLC is a reasonable all-rounder for the undemanding.
 It’s got the right badge, the right look and the right tech.
 But the suspension, although soft and comfortable, isn’t well controlled and even by the standards of the class it’s expensive.
-It’s the sort of car you see parked on ‘premium’ housing estates across the land, a car you buy as much to say something about yourself as for its practicality.
+It’s the sort of car you see parked on new-build housing estates across the land; a car you buy as much to say something about yourself as for its practicality.
 The hybrid version is class-leading for its range and integration (and as an individual model is worth an extra point), the rest are competent but unremarkable.
 Of course, we’ll always say you’d be better off getting a nice C-Class Estate, but that doesn't make the GLC a bad purchase.